 3) Compress in stages

 Generally compressors don’t like to work too hard, so unless you are specifically aiming for an extremely compressed sound, you should always compress in stages.
 For example instead of heavily compressing a track with one compressor, maybe have one compressor on the channel, one on the group bus, and one on the mix bus.
 This is probably the most important rule if you want to make a mix sound professional.
+Learn more about it on our “The Official Guide To Mixing” video course in 24 episodes:

 4) Filter out unwanted frequencies